Last updated on June 5th, 2026 at 12:47 pm

 Financial Reporting & Analysis, Fixed Income, and Portfolio Management are tough subjects for most of the candidates.

-Although having easy subjects in Level I, there should be great analytical ability and ample practice.
+Although having easy subjects in Level 1, there should be great analytical ability and ample practice.

-Flashcards, formula charts, and merciless exercises are utilized for memorizing cumbersome formulas.
+Flashcards, formula charts, and merciless exercises are utilised for memorising cumbersome formulas.

 Yes, the CFA Institute updates the syllabus on an annual basis with regard to industry advancements.

-CFA certification is a milestone in your financial career, with opportunities to earn exposure to senior-level professional jobs and international clients.
+The CFA Course prep offered by Imarticus Learning is a milestone in your financial career, with opportunities to gain exposure to senior-level professional jobs and international clients.
 Your goal to become a financial analyst, investment banker, or portfolio manager will be greatly improved by passing the CFA program.
 Start your CFA career today and be part of the best finance professionals in the marketplace!